Please review notes on all Non-Credit EMT training here: Non-Credit EMT Training

 - Additional 16 hours MANDATORY lab time at Lane Community College – Main Campus

-Registration is closed.
+Registration is open.
 Sign up on with the EMT Program Mailing List to get notifications when the dates are posted.
 Payment for tuition fee will be due in full at the time of registration.

 Fee Estimations (subject to changes)